GiladLeef/rsasharp/README.md

 # LES Algorithm

-The LES (Leef Encryption System) algorithm is a simple implementation of RSA encryption and decryption.
+The LES (Leef Encryption System) algorithm is a simple implementation of the RSA algorithm.
 It allows users to generate key pairs, encrypt plaintext, and decrypt ciphertext.

 ## Usage